anhydri/batch_jobs/README.txt

         This command let you log in one of your screen session.
         [[pid.]tty[.host]] can be copied from the list of the "screen" sessions by running the command "screen -ls"

-If any problem comes up, please contact me: anh.nguyen3@monash.edu or Facebook Messenger.
-If you really like this tool, give me thumbs up or buy me a coffee :p So, that's it.
 Happy submmitting jobs!